You’ve decided that it’s time to get organized. It’s time to take charge of your home and life.

 Shift to: “75% success is AMAZING.”

-Or if you’re trying to workout more and you set the goal to workout 4 times a week, you should feel good if you do it 3 times a week (75%).
+If you’re trying to workout more and you set the goal to workout 4 times a week, you should feel pretty good if you do it 3 times a week (75%).

 And once you start building new habits and routines, it’ll become easy to stick to them at 80% or 90%…or even 100%.